 Please note: international students should refer to this page to get an indicative course cost.

 PHY415115 Physics (or KYA004) and MTM415117 Mathematics Methods (or KMA003) or TCE score of 80 or more (subject to counselling and approval by Head of Physics)

 You cannot enrol in this unit as well as the following:

 4 lectures, 1 tutorial, weekly (13 wks),6 x (2hr lab).

 For off-campus students, lectures are recorded and a specific off-campus tutorial session will be arranged.
-Off-campus students will also need to attend a practical session which is done over a two or three day block in week 11 of semester in Hobart.
+Off-campus students will also need to attend a practical session which is done over a two or three day block in week 11 of semester at the Hobart campus/

 3-hr end-of-sem paper (45%), continuous assessment (55%)